zoedarkweather/nft-preview-card-component/README.md

 Other questions:
 - I also want to know if there's a better way to get the time limit text to the right side other than adding a left margin to it.
+- Am I doing the image hover wrong?
+I ended up having to set a max-height on the container div and I didn't like doing that, but there was a gap at the bottom showing the green background and it looked weird otherwise.

 ### Continued development